russhustle/leetpattern/docs/content/endlesscheng/binary_tree_bfs.md

 from collections import deque
 from typing import List, Optional

-from binarytree import build, Node as TreeNode
+from binarytree import Node as TreeNode from binarytree import build

 # Binary Tree BFS